 Award participants must:

-• Be a member of Explorer Scouts or Scout Network (or both) for at least 18 months
+• Be a member of either Explorer Scouts or Scout Network (or a combination of both) for at least 18 months to complete the award

 • Be a member of Explorer Scouts or Scout Network at the time you complete the award

-Complete 18 nights away with Scouting, of which 12 must be camping.
+Complete 18 nights away as an Explorer Scout or Scout Network member, of which at least 12 must be camping.

 Complete the five Queen’s Scout Award challenges or hold the Gold Duke of Edinburgh’s Award (DofE).

-Take up a skill for 6 or 12* months, and show progress and lasting interest.
+Skill: Take up a skill for six or 12* months, and show progress and lasting interest.
 The skill can be an existing interest or something entirely new.

-Take up a physical activity for 6 or 12* months, completing an agreed programme by taking part and achieving your objectives.
+Physical Activity: Take up a physical activity for six or 12* months, completing an agreed programme by taking part and achieving your objectives.

-Provide service to an individual or the community for 12 months.
+Service: Provide service to an individual or the community for 12 months.
 Briefing and training should be given in order to gain the necessary skills.
-This may include helping with another section of the movement as an Explorer Scout Young Leader or adult volunteer.
+This may include helping with another section of the Movement as an Explorer Scout Young Leader or adult volunteer.

-Show that you are competent in the following areas:
+Before you undertake any expedition you should demonstrate that you are competent in the following areas